Authored by the expert who managed and guided the team behind the Panama Property Pack

 Is it realistic to exit with profit in Panama as of 2026?

-The minimum holding period that most often makes exiting with profit realistic in Panama is around three to five years, which allows time for transaction costs to be absorbed and some appreciation to accumulate.
+The minimum holding period that most often makes exit profit realistic in Panama is about 4 to 5 years, because transaction costs and selling time can eat the first years of gains.

 What sources have we used to write this blog article?